-• Be especially aware of your surroundings at times when you may be less alert and more vulnerable to an attack; e.g., during exams, when you are upset, sick, or tired.

-• Use discretion and caution when taking shortcuts through isolated parts of campus.

-• Know the location of emergency phones on routes to and from class.

-• Keep personal belongings in view while in class, the library or lab.

-• Wherever you are, on campus or off, if you see or hear someone who might be in trouble, your options include running, yelling, confronting, and calling the police.

-• Learn self-defense techniques by enrolling in a self-defense class.

-• Use the campus escort service by calling Campus Police.

-• Ride the campus courtesy shuttle.
+- Be especially aware of your surroundings at times when you may be less alert and more vulnerable to an attack; e.g., during exams, when you are upset, sick, or tired. - Use discretion and caution when taking shortcuts through isolated parts of campus. - Know the location of emergency phones on routes to and from class. - Keep personal belongings in view while in class, the library or lab. - Wherever you are, on campus or off, if you see or hear someone who might be in trouble, your options include running, yelling, confronting, and calling the police. - Learn self-defense techniques by enrolling in a self-defense class. - Use the campus escort service by calling Campus Police. - Ride the campus courtesy shuttle.

-Using ATM Machines

-• If you feel threatened while using the ATM, push the cancel button to cancel your transaction.
-Just walk away and complete your transaction later.

-• Avoid using an ATM at night; most ATM crimes occur between 7:00 PM and midnight.

-• If you must use an ATM at night take another person with you.

-• Check around the ATM first to make sure no one is lurking in the shadows.

-• Use machines that can be clearly seen from a street or public area.

-• Use machines that are inside buildings or in well-lighted areas.

-In an Apartment.....At Home
+In an Apartment....At Home

-• Install and use locks on your doors and windows.

-- Have your locks changed, re-keyed or add a new lock when you move into a new house or apartment. - Keep doors locked day or night whether you are home or not.

-• Know who is at the door before opening it; demand I.D's from anyone you don't know.

-• If someone comes to your door and asks to use your phone to call for help, offer instead to make the call.

-• If you live in an apartment, be alert when in the laundry or garage area by yourself.

-- Close your blinds and shades at night. - Give your home a "someone home" look.; put the radio and lights on a timer. - Have good lighting around entrances. - Develop an escape plan for use in case of an intruder or fire.

-• Leave spare keys with a friend, not in accessible places.

-• Know your neighbors and know which ones you can trust in an emergency.

-• Keep emergency numbers near the phone.
+- Install and use locks on your doors and windows. - Have your locks changed, re-keyed or add a new lock when you move into a new house or apartment. - Keep doors locked day or night whether you are home or not. - Know who is at the door before opening it; demand I.D's from anyone you don't know. - If someone comes to your door and asks to use your phone to call for help, offer instead to make the call. - If you live in an apartment, be alert when in the laundry or garage area by yourself. - Close your blinds and shades at night. - Give your home a "someone home" look.; put the radio and lights on a timer. - Have good lighting around entrances. - Develop an escape plan for use in case of an intruder or fire. - Leave spare keys with a friend, not in accessible places. - Know your neighbors and know which ones you can trust in an emergency. - Keep emergency numbers near the phone.